 We continue with an attentive and integrated look at Animal Welfare.

-BRF wants to positively transform its whole production chain by performing in an increasingly ethical and responsible manner.
-For this reason, it promotes the best animal welfare practices in an integrated and comprehensive fashion, with everyone that is part of its chain, including partners and suppliers.
+In an increasingly responsible manner and in line with ethical principles, BRF is always working to positively transform its entire production chain.
+For this reason, it promotes the best animal welfare practices in an integrated and comprehensive manner, with everyone who is part of its chain, including as partners and supplier.

 Animal welfare made in BRF